Lesson 6.7

 Great teachers are leaders.
 They persuade students to care about what they are learning.

-Good pedagogy (more simply, effective teaching) engages students in curriculum.
+Good pedagogy (more simply, effective teaching) engages students in curriculum (the content of learning).

-So why not ask students?
+If you want to know what students find engaging, why not ask them?
 In a 2022 report, the Association for Supervision and Curriculum Development (ASCD) surveyed students about what they find engaging in school.
-Here's what they found:

 The students’ responses included: